Vigilance first: USAG Rheinland-Pfalz drives Antiterrorism awareness in Germany’s most complex footprint

+Emily Roemer, garrison Antiterrorism Officer, emphasized the importance of joint, combined planning and training to protect the safety and security of all communities within the garrison’s area of responsibility.

+“These combined training events prove that when a threat comes, our people are ready,” said Roemer.

-Emily Roemer, antiterrorism officer with USAG Rheinland-Pfalz Directorate of Plans, Training, Mobilization and Security amplifies antiterrorism awareness to the broader military community during a live AFN Kaiserslautern radio interview with Airman Ayden Worley, Aug.
-20 at AFN Kaiserslautern on Vogelweh Air Station.
-She explains why Antiterrorism Awareness Month matters and how every individual plays a role in preventing threats.
+Roemer continues to amplify antiterrorism awareness to the broader community.
+During a live AFN Kaiserslautern radio interview, she explained why Antiterrorism Awareness Month matters and how every individual plays a role in preventing threats.

+"Leaders must integrate antiterrorism into all planning and activities to protect missions and personnel by preventing attacks," said Roemer.
+"Every member of the Army community shares responsibility for building and sustaining these protection programs."

+According to Michael Hawthorne, USAG Rheinland-Pfalz antiterrorism officer and recipient of the Lieutenant Colonel Ronald C. Francis Best Antiterrorism Program Manager Award for 2022, the garrison seeks to exceed Army standards in its approach to antiterrorism.

 |Date Taken: